jamesabel/awsimple/README.md

 - Can automatically set SQS timeouts based on runtime data (can also be user-specified)

 - Supports moto mock and localstack.
 Handy for testing and CI.
+Select via environment variables:
+  - AWSIMPLE_USE_MOTO_MOCK=1
+  - AWSIMPLE_USE_LOCALSTACK=1

 ## Usage